Robert Stolz: Biography

 In America, Stolz achieved fame with his concerts of Viennese music, starting with "A Night in Vienna" at Carnegie Hall.
 As a result, he received many invitations to compose music for shows and films, and he received two Academy Awards nominations: "Waltzing in the Clouds" for Spring Parade was nominated for Best Original Song in 1941, and his score for It Happened Tomorrow was nominated for Best Dramatic or Comedy Picture Score in 1945.

 In 1946 Stolz returned to Vienna, where he lived for the rest of his life.
 In the 1960s and 1970s he made numerous recordings of operettas by composers such as Johann Strauss, Franz Lehár, Emmerich Kálmán, and Leo Fall, whom he had known previously.

 In 1952, he began to compose for the Vienna Ice Revue.
 He dedicated his first of 19 ice operettas ("Eternal Eve") to European Champion Eva Pawlik.
 In 1970, to mark his 90th birthday, he was made an Honorary Citizen of Vienna.
 He was also awarded Vienna's Grand Medal of Honour, being only the second musician ever to be so honoured (after Richard Strauss).

 In later years he used a baton inherited from Franz Lehár, which had been originally owned by Johann Strauss and contained Strauss's initials engraved in silver.

 After his death in Berlin in 1975, Robert Stolz received the honour of a lying-in-state in the foyer of the Vienna State Opera House.
 He was buried near Johannes Brahms and Johann Strauss II in Vienna's Zentralfriedhof, and statues to him were erected in the Wiener Stadtpark, the Prater, Berlin-Grunewald, Stuttgart, Baden-Baden, and other places across Germany and Austria.
 A place is named after him - Robert-Stolz Platz, where he lived until his death - just off the Opernring in Vienna, close to the State Opera.
-There are further streets named after him throughout Germany (Duesseldorf, Ulm, Wiesbaden, Aalen, Bremen) and Austria (Linz, Graz, Villach).
+There are further streets named after him throughout Germany (Düsseldorf, Ulm, Wiesbaden, Aalen, Bremen) and Austria (Linz, Graz, Villach).
 He also appeared on a series of commemorative postage stamps in Austria and Germany, as well as in Hungary, Uruguay, Paraguay, North Korea and San Marino.

 Marriages

 Robert Stolz was married five times.
 His first and second wives (Grete Holm and Franzi Ressel), were singers.
 His third wife was Josephine Zernitz and the fourth was named Lilli.
-His fifth wife Yvonne Louise Ulrich (1912-2004), called "Einzi" or "die Einzige" for her role assisting German and Austrian artists in exile in Paris during the Second World War, was his manager until his death.
+His fifth wife Yvonne Louise Ulrich (1912–2004), called "Einzi" or "die Einzige" for her role assisting German and Austrian artists in exile in Paris during the Second World War, was his manager until his death.
 She had one daughter from her first marriage, whom Robert Stolz adopted: Clarissa.
 Robert Stolz's grandchildren are French writer Natacha Henry and entrepreneur and financier Nick Henry-Stolz.